Echoes of the Reich

 “Run correlation again,” she said.

-The system complied, unfolding a luminous lattice above the console.
+The system complied, unfolding a luminous lattice into the projection field before her.
 Most threads diffused into familiar probabilistic haze.
 One line held coherence longer than the rest, vibrating faintly against the noise floor.

 “That’s inconsistent,” Elena murmured.